talib789/Masai_School_Curriculum/Unit-07/Coding Evaluation 2/Q2-NEM-111.E.2-MONGO-QUERIES/README.md

 # MONGO-QUERIES
-- Stored it in mongo collection. give a  name. after storing write the following queries : paste these queries in file called queries.txt, push the file to the github repo and submit the link.
+- Stored it in mongo collection. give a  name. after storing write the following queries.

 - Find all the users, whose 'id' OR 'age' OR number of 'family_members' is even, add a new field "even_user" :true to these users.
 - Find all the users, whose 'gender' is Male AND 'age' is odd - and decrease their 'age' by 1.